giacomociti/iride/README.md

-This is a simple F# type provider to create static Uri properties from IRIs in RDF ontologies.
+This is a simple F# type provider to create `System.Uri` properties from IRIs in RDF vocabularies.

     type Book = UriProvider<"https://schema.org/Book.ttl">